joereger/GymnasiumAIReinforcementLearning/memory-bank/environments/pong/approaches.md

             *   Agent selects action using ε-greedy policy based on current `state`.
             *   Take step in environment: `next_obs, reward, terminated, truncated, info`.
             *   Preprocess `next_obs` and update frame stack to get `next_state`.
-            *   Store `(state, action, reward, next_state, done)` in replay buffer.
+            *   Store `(state, action, clipped_reward, next_state, done)` in replay buffer.
             *   Update `state = next_state`.
-            *   Increment `episode_reward`.
-            *   Periodically call `agent.learn()`:
+            *   Accumulate raw episode reward (for logging actual game score).
+            *   Call `agent.learn()` (which includes gradient clipping) after each step (if buffer is full enough).
-                *   Sample minibatch from replay buffer.
+                *   Samples minibatch from replay buffer.
-                *   Calculate target Q-values using the target network.
+                *   Calculates target Q-values using the target network.
-                *   Perform gradient descent step on the online network.
+                *   Performs gradient descent step on the online network.
-                *   Periodically update the target network.
+                *   Periodically updates the target network (frequency adjusted).
-    *   Periodically evaluate agent performance with ε=0.
+    *   **Evaluation:** Periodically (every 10 episodes) evaluate agent performance with ε=0.
+The best performing model based on these evaluations is saved.
+    *   **Checkpointing:** Regular model checkpoints and detailed training statistics (including episode rewards, steps, epsilon, timestamps, durations, average loss, average max Q-value) are saved to a JSON file every 10 episodes.
+This allows for resumable training and plotting.
+    *   **Plotting:** Training progress (rewards, avg max Q, avg loss) is plotted from the saved statistics.

+**Current Status & Next Steps (Experiment 1):**
+- Previous runs (up to ~500 episodes / 1.7M steps with LR `2.5e-4` then `1e-4`, and target update at 1000 steps) showed stagnation with average rewards around -20.5 and evaluation scores at -21.
+- **Experiment 1 aims to address this by:**
+    - Reverting Learning Rate to `2.5e-4`.
+    - Significantly increasing Target Network Update Frequency to `10,000` steps.
+    - Continuing with reward clipping, 50k step replay buffer warmup, and gradient clipping.
+    - Enhanced logging (avg loss, avg max Q) for better insight.
+- The goal is to see if more stable targets and the original LR can help the agent break out of the performance plateau.

-**Expected Outcome:**
+**Expected Outcome (Revised):**
-The agent should learn to play Pong effectively, achieving a positive average score over a series of evaluation episodes.
+With the applied fixes and hyperparameter adjustments in Experiment 1, the hope is to see a sustained upward trend in the 100-episode average reward and, critically, an improvement in the greedy evaluation scores beyond -21.

-**Pro Tips to Follow:**
+**Pro Tips to Follow (Maintained):**
 - Ensure inputs to the CNN are normalized ([0, 1]).
 - Implement frame stacking correctly.
-- Use fixed random seeds for reproducibility during development and debugging.
+- Use fixed random seeds for reproducibility during development and debugging (for a given experimental run).
+- Monitor new logging metrics (avg loss, avg max Q) for signs of learning stability or issues.